-The band had forged a strong musical identity onstage, drawing upon its own musical influences which are now acknowledged as being seminal.
-As rock has grown older with an unexpected dignity, names such as the Buffalo Springfield, Moby Grape, Big Star, the Brian Jones era Stones and Love are mostly free from misguided taboos which had been largely born of ignorance.
-Free to operate within its own taste Diesel Park West have so far gone on to release five independent albums which have all maintained a high critique for the band.
+The band had forged a strong musical identity onstage, drawing upon its own musical influences - Buffalo Springfield, Moby Grape, Big Star, the Brian Jones era Stones and Love - all considered outdated & largely irrelevant by the UK 'taste-makers' at the time.
+As rock has grown older with an unexpected dignity, these bands are now widely acknowledged as being seminal.
+Free to operate within its own taste, Diesel Park West have so far gone on to release six independent albums which have all maintained a high critique for the band.

-It's a given in rock n roll lore that second albums can often be a bit awkward or difficult to get right because of various energies used by the writers being syphoned off for the actual process of promoting a debut record.
+It's a given in rock n roll lore that second albums can often be a bit awkward or difficult to get right because of various energies used by the writers being siphoned off for the actual process of promoting a debut record.
 This, a largely unacknowledged factor in the Diesels' camp, is what happened between late 89-90.
-It speaks well of the band that they nevertheless delivered tracks of quality such as “While The World Cries Decency” and “Fall To Love” for “Decency”, the "difficult second album".
+It speaks well of the band that they nevertheless delivered tracks of quality such as 'While The World Cries Decency' and 'Fall To Love' for Decency, the "difficult second album".

-Starting in 1995 the album Freakgene kicked of a run of three official releases up to the year 2000. it was followed by Hip Replacement (1998) and Thought For Food (2000).
-All these recordings were done at the bands own Barkby Road studio and all received the by now familiar DPW five star media critique.
-The 1998 release even had the Guardian describe DPW as the most relevant band of that year which considering their debut was by then nine years old was a remarkable comment.
+Starting in 1995 the album Freakgene kicked off a run of three official releases up to the year 2000.
+It was followed by Hip Replacement (1998) and Thought For Food (2000).
+All these recordings were done at the band's own Barkby Road studio and all received the by now familiar Diesel Park West five star media critique.
+The 1998 release even had the Guardian describe Diesel Park West as "the most relevant band of that year" which considering their debut was by then nine years old was a remarkable comment.

-In 2005 Emi re-released Shakespeare Alabama and the major label years best of Left Hand Band again both prompting very favourable retrospective review.
-Although live shows were not numerous the band did however play at least two or three London shows every year along with a handful of hometown and northern dates.
-People who saw these shows usually came away bewildered that such a high quality live act were not enjoying a much higher live profile in the way that seemingly lesser acts did.
-Nevertheless the Diesels returned to the studio in 2007 to record the outstanding Blood And Grace album which actually got some radio support based around the shining single Theres A Grace.
-This record confirmed the creative staying power of Diesel Park West which was further stated with the 2011 release of the beautifully named Do Come In Excuse The Mess.
+In 2005 EMI re-released Shakespeare Alabama and a new 'best of' Left Hand Band - again both prompting very favourable retrospective reviews.
+Although live shows were not numerous the band always played two or three London shows every year, along with a handful of hometown and northern dates.
+People who saw these shows usually came away bewildered that such a high quality live act were not enjoying a much higher live profile.
+Nevertheless, the Diesels returned to the studio in 2007 to record the outstanding Blood And Grace album which actually got some radio support based around the shining single 'There's A Grace'.
+The record confirmed the band's creative staying power and was followed in 2011 with the release of the beautifully named Do Come In Excuse The Mess.